results found...

 This is not an exhaustive list of side effects & interactions of Metronidazole.
 For more information visit BNF Metronidazole Interactions.

-Do not take Metronidazole if you are allergic to metronidazole or any of its other ingredients listed in the patient information leaflet.
+Do not take Metronidazole if you are allergic to Metronidazole or any of its other ingredients listed in the patient information leaflet.

 If you notice the signs and symptoms of an allergic reaction, stop taking Metronidazole and speak to your doctor or go straight to your nearest hospital.
 Remember to take the packaging and any remaining medicine with you so that doctors know exactly what you have taken.